 Lower the Tongue Jack on a Trailer

-You can find this tongue jack at the front of the RV travel trailer to raise the trailer off the hitch of the tow vehicle.
-In preparation, you may want to lay down a couple of pieces of wood or metal plate to provide sound footing, and so it won’t sink into the soft ground quickly.
+You can find the tongue jack at the front of the RV travel trailer.
+This is used to raise the trailer off the hitch of the tow vehicle.
+In preparation, you may want to lay down a couple of pieces of wood or a metal plate to provide sound footing, and so it won’t sink into the soft ground quickly.

 Carefully lower the jack and make sure the wood planks are well centered.
 When the tongue is above the ball of the hitch, drive the vehicle away from the trailer.
-Now use raise or lower the jack to make sure the trailer is level front to back.
+Now, raise or lower the jack to make sure the trailer is level front to back.

-Have someone place a lever in the center or threshold to your RV and have someone keep an eye on it to ensure you’re staying level as the jack is lowered.
+Have someone place a lever inside the center or threshold of your RV, and have them keep an eye on it to ensure you’re staying level as the jack is lowered.